To help you plan your stay, here are nine things to do on a layover at London Heathrow Airport.

 A few sites

 Once you’re in the city centre, you have plenty of options to check out.
 Ride the Tube to Westminster station, and you’ll spot all the most iconic London sights, including Big Ben and Westminster Abbey (front and center), plus the Tower of London and Tower Bridge just up the River Thames.
 The city is chock full of famous sites, so an economical option may be the renowned hop-on-hop-off double-decker buses – you’ll get an excellent overview of famous landmarks, museums, parks, and Buckingham Palace (time it right for the changing of the guard).
 Museums and galleries seem to be around every corner, so consider checking out the Tate or Tate Modern, the Victoria & Albert Museum, or the British Museum.
 Of course, you may want to make things easy and go for a pint and fish and chips at a traditional pub.
-For more suggestions, check out our London Heathrow Airport Sightseeing article.
+For more suggestions, check out our London Heathrow Airport Sightseeing article or visit Tripadvisor for more things to do in London.

 Stay connected to friends and family, update your social media accounts or surf the internet using the airport’s free WiFi.
 Computers with free internet are available in every terminal if you don’t have a device.

 You generally won’t have any problem sleeping here during the day; just plan for noise from all the crowds.
 If you are camping out overnight, procedures may vary by terminal.
 For instance, airport staff may send non-EU overnight travellers to a specific sleeping area in T3.
 If you’re in T2, there’s plenty of seating to spread out, but don’t expect much in terms of privacy.
 In T4, the best options are located before Security, and some travellers mention that the 24-hour cafe is decently comfortable and you can stay overnight if you make a purchase.
-Overall, the terminals quiet down significantly overnight but may be brightly lit, so bring an eyeshade.
+Keep in mind that one of our recent reviewers mentioned that only overnight stays are permitted on the airside in Terminal 3.
+We still need to confirm this.
+Overall, the terminals quiet down significantly overnight but may be brightly lit, so bring your eyeshades.

 You have a few options if you’d rather spend the cash for better quality sleep.
-In T4, pre-Security, YotelAir rents cube-style rooms in 4-24 hour blocks around the clock, but you’ll need to prove valid UK entry to stay here in transit.
-Otherwise, the covered walkway connects two hotels to Terminals 4 and 5.
+In T3, Aerotel London Heathrow offers rooms that can be booked in blocks of 6, 9, or 12 hours or overnight and in T2 Plaza Premium Lounge & No. 1 has private napping areas with beds.
+A covered walkway connects two hotels to Terminals 4 and 5.
 Several other airports are located within a few minutes ride of the airport.
 For locations and details, see our London Heathrow Airport Guide.

 These are just a few things to do on a layover at London Heathrow Airport.
 Visit our London Heathrow Airport Guide for more information about services and facilities, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.